-Too cold to walk the dog
+Is it ever too cold to walk the dog?

-If it’s so cold you are tempted to skip your daily walk, then practice some obedience indoors with your dog instead.
+If it’s so cold you are tempted to skip your dog’s daily walk, then one thing you can do is practice some obedience training indoors with your dog instead.

 What do you do to exercise your dog when it’s this cold?